aoeftiger/docker-cpymad/README.md

  - `-v $HOME:/home/jovyan/src/notebooks/home` binds your home directory to inside the docker container such that you can save and load notebooks.

 Next you can open your browser and load the page [https://localhost:8888/?token=madx](https://localhost:8888/?token=madx) to connect to the running jupyter lab server.

+## Building locally
+The docker container for this repository can be built locally by running on the command line

+    docker build -t aoeftiger/docker-cpymad .